-This study will examine how ‘soft facts’ (rumours / conspiracy theories / ideological propaganda / false news) attached to security events influence individual and collective behaviours, and what are the most effective counter-measures for managing their consequences.
+This study examines how ‘soft facts’ (rumours / conspiracy theories / ideological propaganda / false news) attached to security events influence individual and collective behaviours, and what are the most effective countermeasures for managing their consequences.

-Soft facts are pliable and malleable communications that can be counter-posed with ‘hard facts’, and are information whose provenance, authority and validity is uncertain or challengeable.
-The analysis will attend in particular to how soft facts steer and shape perceptions and experiences of security at individual, group and institutional levels, in both online and offline settings.
-In addition, it will assess the efficacy of both formal and more informal interventions to manage and mitigate any negative social impacts associated with their communication.
+Soft facts are pliable and malleable communications that can be counterposed with hard facts, and are information whose provenance, authority and validity is uncertain or challengeable.
+The analysis attends, in particular, to how soft facts steer and shape perceptions and experiences of security at individual, group and institutional levels, in both online and offline settings.
+In addition, it assesses the efficacy of both formal and more informal interventions to manage and mitigate any negative social impacts associated with their communication.

 Project findings will be of interest to scholars and practitioners with expertise in the security domain, where it has been increasingly recognised how rumours and other forms of soft fact can have a material influence upon security situations.
 In addition, there is likely to be a wider constituency of interest following the Brexit referendum and US Presidential election campaigns.
-However, typically such discussions rely upon isolated or ‘cherry picked’ instances.
-The particular contribution that this study will make is in interrogating these issues through a systematic and structured, conceptually informed framework, to generate new empirical evidence and insight.
+However, typically such discussions rely upon isolated or cherry-picked instances.
+The particular contribution that this study makes is in interrogating these issues through a systematic and structured, conceptually informed framework, to generate new empirical evidence and insight.

 Professor Martin Innes